Debates about the relative merits of passive investing too frequently lump equities and fixed income together

-The Barclays U.S. Aggregate Bond Index doesn’t reflect the full investment opportunity set
+The Bloomberg U.S. Aggregate Bond Index doesn’t reflect the full investment opportunity set

-Despite its 9,000 bonds, 97.5% of the commonly used U.S. bond index Barclays U.S. Aggregate Bond Index is composed of only four types of debt
+Despite its 9,000 bonds, 97.5% of the commonly used U.S. bond index Bloomberg U.S. Aggregate Bond Index is composed of only four types of debt

 : U.S. Government, U.S. Government related, U.S. Agency Mortgage, and high-quality U.S. Corporate debt (as of December 31, 2014).